dariovp/aeonium/README.md

 ### Objectives

-The objective of this project is to showcase a working end-to-end React application with create, read, update and delete functionality.
+The objective of this project is to showcase a working end-to-end React application with basic create, read, update and delete functionality.

 ### How to run (WIP)